Track: Building Engineering

 Building Technology allows an engineer to translate the wishes of the architect into reality.
 This means determining which materials will be used for the finishing of the building and also ensuring that a sustainable building is constructed.
 You need to know about building components, material properties, building physics, maintenance properties and the reparability of materials and of technical installations in buildings. since the facade is one of the most technically demanding and challenging components of a building, the emphasis for a building technologist lies on facade design and construction.

 Building Physics is the science of designing high performance buildings that are durable, comfortable, energy efficient, affordable and healthy.
 To avoid or solve many building problems, a unique mix of heat and mass transfer physics, acoustics, material science, construction technology, human physiology, and engineering analysis and design must be applied.

 The design phase of buildings involves not only structural experts and architects but, increasingly, structural designers as well.
 These ‘designing engineers’ act as a bridge between architects and the structural experts who focus on verification of standards, dimensioning and detailing.
 The Structural Design specialisation has been created in response to this development.

-- Do you want to know more about the chair of Building Engineering?
+- Do you want to know more about the chair of Structural Design / Building Engineering?
 Click here.

 A handy booklet is published with all aspects of the Master-track Building Engineering.
 You will find all data of our study programme, possible electives, advice for your personal study planning, and all ins and outs of how to start and succesfully finish the Master's phase at our group.
 You can get a hardcopy of the booklet form the secretary of the section Building Engineering, Ms. van der Schaaf.